Symposium (Xenophon): Chapter 9

 Autolykos rises to go for a walk and Lykon, following closely behind him, praises Socrates’ noble character.
 This comment is likely meant to have been ironic by Xenophon, since Lykon was one of Socrates’ accusers at his trial in 399 B.C.
 (9.1).

 The Syracusan enters and announces the last performance.
 One of the girls plays Ariadne, a fair, modest girl.
-The boy plays Dionysius who enters the room to the tune of the flute.
+The boy plays Dionysus who enters the room to the tune of the flute.
 The two embrace in a clearly loving embrace.
 They profess their love for each other and head for the bridal couch.
 Those looking on who were not married vowed to marry and those who were married returned to their wives.

 Themes

 Eros (Love)

 Eros plays a large part in the Symposium.
-Kallias is possessed by a desire for the beautiful Autolykos, Charmides becomes infatuated with the Syracusan's performers, Kritoboulos lusts after Kleinas, and Socrates gives a lengthy speech on love in chapter eight.
+Kallias is possessed by a desire for the beautiful Autolykos, Charmides becomes infatuated with the Syracusan's performers, Kritoboulos lusts after Kleinias, and Socrates gives a lengthy speech on love in chapter eight.
 The final performance by the Syracusan and his troupe exhibit an ideal display of Eros in chapter nine.
 Xenophon calls to our attention the different ways in which humans are affected by and react to the power of love.